 If you’d like to discuss works for your choir or performing group, please get in touch.
-My work includes writing for choirs at all levels, and I am able to write suitable pieces for a choir performing at any level, from absolute beginners and children’s choirs to professional choirs, large and small.
+My work includes writing for choirs at all levels, and I am able to write suitable pieces for groups performing at any level, from beginners and children’s choirs to professional choirs and orchestras.

-- O Praise The Lord, Ye Angels Of His – commissioned in 2013 by the Friends of the Music of St Giles’ Cathedral, Edinburgh (partly-professional church choir).
-Premiered September 2013.
-“Once again, very many thanks for your anthem; it was tremendously well-received this morning, and so many people said to me at the reception how much they enjoyed it, and how effective they had found it.
+“Very many thanks for your anthem; it was tremendously well-received this morning, and so many people said to me… how much they enjoyed it, and how effective they had found it.
 I think a lot of people were really moved by it.
-Congratulations” – Michael Harris, Master of the Music
+Congratulations” – Michael Harris, Master of the Music, St Giles’ Cathedral

 (If you’d like a guideline on typical market rates, here are some guidelines for Britain from the Incorporated Society of Musicians and for the USA from Meet the Composer USA.
 Bear in mind that this is not the amount I will ask you to pay, only the amount that I will ask you to apply for funding to cover!)

 - It’s Raining and Under The Wide And Starry Sky – for NYCOS’s 3-4-5-note Songbook series, publication coming soon

 - O Clavis David – a commission for the Quodlibet Chorale in Edinburgh.
 See the score here.
 Hear a recording: